samkatt/human-bo/README.md

 ### To do

+- [ ] Test whether Wandb reporting works as intended.
+- [ ] Figure out normalization and standardization.
+- [ ] Handle different kernels.
-- [ ] Update README.
+- [ ] Reproduce previous results.
-- [ ] Update visualization to explicitly do Trieste.
+- [ ] Test new models.
 - [ ] Fix all tensorflow warnings.
 - [ ] Massive clean up:
     - [ ] Remove "AI then human" remnants.